JasmineA04/ArchLinux-Project-Documentation/README.md

   ````
  - When following command, it returned as **64**.
 This signifies that the system has booted in UEFI mode and has a 64-bit UEFI

-## Connect to the internet
+## Connect to the Internet
 - When doing the installation in a VM, your VM should already have a network established.
 - But it is important to verify connection:
   ````
 	 ping ping.archlinux.org # Test connection
   ````
-  - When doing the above command, if their is a network connection it should return a response from the server that it has connected.
+  - When doing the above command, if there is a network connection it should return a response from the server that it has connected.

 ## Update the System Clock
 - Check if the system clock is correct using the status command.
 If the time is corrent, then no action will need to be taken.